 City Panoramic, December 2015.
 Arriving in the smoky buzz of Phnom Penh felt like the perfect Asian daydream.
 Winding our way towards the hotel in our tuk-tuk, there were flashes of fluorescent market stalls, locals munching on sizzling meat sticks and the spectral forms of wobbly high-rises reflecting in the River Mekong.
 The next morning we awoke to a glorious day of blue-sky perfection, the sun shining so impossibly bright we could barely see.

 Tuk-tukking, December 2015.
-One of the many cool things about travelling is the people you meet along the way, often in amusing and unexpected situations.
+One of the many cool things about travelling is the people you meet along the way.
 While some of these bonds last for just a day or two, or remain forever connected to just one special moment; it’s great when you form a friendship that goes on to outlast the trip itself.
 And so it proved with Daryl, who I bumped into on a bus from Siem Reap to Battambang.
-Crunching our way down a wild stretch of Cambodian road, we quickly got chatting and I learned that this was Daryl’s first bout of Asian exploring.
+Crunching our way down a wild stretch of road, we got chatting and I learned that it was Daryl’s first bout of Asian exploring.
 I on the other hand had just called time on an experimental two months of living and teaching in Siem Reap.
 We were both excited to see what Cambodia had to offer and by the time we rolled up in Battambang had already drawn up plans to visit the limestone outcrop of Phnom Sampeau and ride the famous Bamboo Train.
 Checking into our respective hostels, we grabbed some lunch, hailed a tuk-tuk and set off!